getsentry/sentry-docs/src/collections/_documentation/workflow/discover2/query-builder.md

 ### Searching on aggregated fields/tags

-You can add search conditions on aggregated fields/tags (e.g. `count(id)`) in one of the following ways:
+You can add search conditions on aggregated fields/tags (for example, `count(id)`) in one of the following ways:

 - Exact match: `count(id):99`
 - Upper bounds: `count(id):<99` or `count(id):<=99`